Last Updated on January 14, 2021

 - Beware of potholes like you’ve never seen before.

 - You’ll encounter topes (speed bumps), often full of potholes themselves!

 - Llanteras are like Mexico’s answer to a local pit crew.
 They specialise in replacing your punctured tyres with used tyres.

-- Road trips in Mexico will challenge your fortitude as a driver.
+- Road trips in Baja California will challenge your fortitude as a driver.